 As aforementioned, the use of Amorphous Diamond-Like Carbon (ALDC) for the diaphragm material of the dynamic driver was a clever choice since diamond-like carbon has a fantastic Specific modulus (stiffness to weight ratio).
 Hence, its use in the lower frequencies not only help the Solaris 2020 sound more resolute with great texture and decay but also brings it more in line with the speed and agility of the balanced-armature (BA) drivers.
 The Campfire Audio Atlas uses the same ADLC architecture in its single dynamic driver.
 However, compared to the Solaris 2020, the Atlas is significantly more explosive with more sub-bass presence.
 The Solaris 2020, on the other hand, retains more discipline in its low-end with incredible texture and realism.
 Compared to the original Solaris, the 2020 edition demonstrates more linearity as bass ascends to the midrange.
 As a result, there is a richer and slightly more balanced sound.
 In ‘Money For Nothing’ by Dire Straits, the bass is beautifully compelling with notes which possess the right amount of decay, depth and linger.
 Overall, I am incredibly impressed by the world-class bass that the Solaris 2020 offers.

 There is a moderate upswing from the 1K to 2K regions bringing the midrange more forward in the overall mix.
 As a result, the midrange of the Solaris 2020 is centered and slightly more intimate excelling particularly well in vocal-orientated tracks.
 Since the Solaris 2020 has a sense of speed to its midrange coupled with its micro-detail retrieval, tracks sound even more engaging and addictive.
 Yes, there may not be as much air to its presentation as the Tia Fourte but the solidity, texture and pace remain its secret weapon.
-In the upper midrange regions, there is a smoother transition in the upstroke compared to the original Solaris allowing the 2020 to be dialled down a tone or two in brightness.
+In the upper midrange regions, there is a smoother transition in the upstroke compared to the original Solaris allowing the 2020 to sound more linear in this region.
 Yet, the Solaris 2020 still sounds wonderfully open in the higher frequencies with plenty of detailing along the way.